Journey with a purpose to the heart of Transylvania, experience the beauty of peasant life, and learn the basics of self-sufficient living.

 what we offer is a journey with a purpose...

-Photo: The village of Alunisu, home of Provision, in an oasis of fruit trees with the 'small Carpathians' beginning just in back
+Photo: Hazel Village, home of Provision, in an oasis of fruit trees with the 'small Carpathians' beginning just in back

 “ Self-sufficiency does not mean ‘going back’ to the acceptance of a lower standard of living.
 On the contrary, it is the striving for a higher standard of living; for food that is fresh and organically grown and good; for the good life in pleasant surroundings; for the health of body and peace of mind that come with hard, varied work in the open air; and for the satisfaction that comes from doing difficult and intricate jobs well and successfully”.
 John Seymour in ‘the Self-sufficient life and how to live it’